morris-lab/CellOracle/docs/installation/index.rst

 `Cicero <https://cole-trapnell-lab.github.io/cicero-release/docs/#installing-cicero>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Please install Cicero with the following r-script or `the author's instruction <https://cole-trapnell-lab.github.io/cicero-release/docs/#installing-cicero>`_ .
+Please install ``Cicero`` with the following r-script or `the author's instruction <https://cole-trapnell-lab.github.io/cicero-release/docs/#installing-cicero>`_ .
-If you will not do scATAC-seq analysis and plan to run ``celloracle`` with default TF information which was builtin celloracle, you can skip installation of Cicero.
+If you have no plan for scATAC-seq analysis and just want to use  ``celloracle`` with a default TF information which was supplied with celloracle, you can skip installation of ``Cicero``.

 in R console,